Your scale gives you one number.

 Search "DEXA body composition scan near me" or "InBody near me."
 Many men's health clinics, fitness centers, and sports performance facilities have a scanner.
 Bigger gyms often run promotional scans.

-Anything outside the main protocol.
-Cardio, mobility, recovery, habits.
+Cardio, mobility, recovery, exposure.
+Anything outside your main lifts.
 Doesn't drive your calorie or macro targets.

 Same movement pattern.
 Same sets, reps, and rest.
 Just a different way to do it based on what you have.